lucperkins/opa/docs/content/docs/comparison-to-other-systems.md

+---
-# Comparison to Other Systems
+title: Comparison to Other Systems
+weight: 15
+---

 Often the easiest way to understand a new language is by comparing it to languages you already know.
 Here we show how policies from